 ● ● ●

 Insurance agent negligence is something that every agent should be aware of and know how it can affect them and their clients.
 The bottom line is to remain ethical, do the right thing, and be honest with yourself and with your clients.
-If you do this and follow the Medicare Communications and Marketing Guidelines, you’ll be golden!
+If you do this and follow the Medicare Advantage & Part D Communication Requirements, you’ll be golden!